bootdotdev/blog/content/computer-science/is-computer-science-hard.md

 ## Is computer science hard?

-The short answer, again is **yes.
+The short answer, again, is **yes.
 Computer science is tough to learn**.
 It’s easier or harder depending on your background or how you choose to learn it.
 Do you have zero experience coding and want to learn the DIY way?
 Then you’ll struggle, though it’s still doable.
 Are you an avid programmer who’s handy around a computer and spent a lot of time behind a keyboard writing scripts for your favorite videogames?
 Then you’ll find it *easier* – but not easy.

 For example, I had an interest in animals and science growing up.
 I’d read a lot of the textbooks that were assigned later in college.
 I had seen some David Attenborough documentaries.
 All these things made it easier than computer science for me personally, though the degree was still hard.
 If things had been different, maybe biology would have been harder than computer science.

 When you ask, "Is computer science hard?"
-I have to assume you’re really asking: "Is computer science *too hard for me?"* or "Is computer science *too hard to be worth it?*"
+I have to assume you’re *really* asking: "Is computer science *too hard for me?"* or "Is computer science *too hard to be worth it?*"

 And I can’t answer that question.
 Only you can.
 After reading this post, I hope you’re a little closer to your answer.